 In my free time, I enjoy hanging out with friends and family, going to see theater, trying new restaurants, and exploring Boston.

-Carleton College - B.A., English
+Undergraduate Degree: Carleton College - Bachelor in Arts, English

 College Level American History